tup4cv/Calculator/README.md

 # Calculator
-a simple calculator coded with python
+A simple calculator coded with python by @tup4c    [ discord: ywsx ]